 Ginko biloba increases the body’s production of adenosine triphosphate (ATP), the main source of energy at the cellular level.
 ATP has been shown to enhance brain´s ability to convert glucose into energy and to increase the electrical activity.

-The ginkgo flavonoids soften the thin capillaries, which has positive effect on all the body’s organs, especially the brain.
+The ginkgo flavonoids soften the thin capillaries, which has a positive effect on all the body’s organs, especially the brain.

-Because of the herb’s potential antioxidant properties it can be beneficial for the brain, retina and cardiovascular system which can lead to less damage by free radicals, age related decline of brain function and naturally slowing down the aging process.
+Because of the herb’s potential antioxidant properties, it can be beneficial for the brain, retina and cardiovascular system which can lead to less damage by free radicals, age-related decline of brain function and naturally slowing down the aging process.

 It may also increase metabolism, regulate neurotransmitters, and boost oxygen transport to the brain.